texus/TGUI-website/index.md

 TGUI is a cross-platform modern c++ GUI library.

-Although TGUI was created for [SFML](https://www.sfml-dev.org), it now also has backends for SDL and GLFW.
+Although TGUI was created for SFML, it now also has built-in backends for SDL and GLFW.

 <h3>Easy and customizable</h3>
 The gui is easy to use, with only a few lines you can e.g. have a fully functional TextBox on your screen.
 The widgets can be created by just using colors or by using images, making the look very customizable.